- J448 Global Journalism: Issues and Research

 Professor Johnson, a historian, focuses his research primarily on two areas.
 One is the sociocultural roles and functions of journalism in Central and East European societies.
 The other is selected topics in U.S. journalism history.
-Johnson's immediate research task is compiling the letters of World War II correspondent Ernie Pyle into a book.
-His medium-term research task examines the relationship between news media and Slovak national development in the twentieth century.
-His longer-term research is writing a history of the Indiana Daily Student, leading eventually to a history of the college press in the United States.
+Johnson's current research projects include a history of Russian journalists; a compilation of the letters of World War II correspondent Ernie Pyle into a book; and a history of the Indiana Daily Student, to be published in 2017 to commemorate the paper's sesquicentennial.

 - “Entertaining the People, Serving the Elites: Slovak Mass Media Since 1989,” in Media Transformations in the Post-Communist World: Eastern Europe’s Tortured Path to Change, edited by Peter Gross and Karol Jakubowicz (Lanham, Md.: Lexington Books, 2013), pp. 149-65

 - “Not Telling the Truth: Censorship in Communist Slovakia in the 1950s,” in Miloslav Rechcígl, ed., Czech and Slovak Culture in International and Global Context (České Budějovice, Czech Republic: Halama, 2008), pp. 102-08